act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Inapplicable Example 3

-This page has an undefined [default language][default page language] because it has no [document title][] all its content is wrapped in element with a `lang` attribute.
+This page has an undefined [default language][default page language] because it has no [document title][] and all its content is wrapped in an element with a `lang` attribute.

 ```html
 <html>